| |

 The branch

-According to Gobeil " the iconography of the plant consists, in style, of a long thin branch decorated of feathery leaves, of an ovoid spear shape".
 The nature of the branch remains a subject of study, and the Egyptians didn't assist us in the task by never naming the plant.
-What are the candidates ?
-It could represent the sycamore, or the willow or the date-palm.

-• The sycamore has oval leaves and no fruit on the small branches.
+The sycamore has oval leaves and no fruit on the small branches.
 Moreover, it conveys a strong symbolic link to Hathor, "Goddess of the sycamore" and with the idea of regeneration after death.

-• The willow has the spear-shaped leaves and the fruits so small that one could disregard them in a representation.
+The willow has the spear-shaped leaves and the fruits so small that one could disregard them in a representation.
 It conveys a symbolic link to Hathor, and notably to the festivals in honour of it here (Dendara) and a festival even exists "to raise the willow" to plant a shoot of the tree, again a symbol of regeneration.
 Branches of willow are offered during propitiatory rituals in the temple of Edfu.

-• The palm is proposed by the author as third possibility.Its shape is well known and compatible with the iconography.
+The palm is proposed by the author as third possibility.Its shape is well known and compatible with the iconography.
 Its leaf is a symbol of length and one sometimes found on mummies or on sarcophaguses.
 Moreover, the date palm is associated with water, shade and coolness.
 And for this reason it is necessary to think about a very possible pragmatic use for the branch: the one to serve to bring the freshness by fanning, which could constitute a mark of hospitality after great effort.

 The monuments

-Three representations of it are also present in the temple of Hatshepsut in Deir el Bahari: on the south side of the first colonnade (arrival of a pair of obelisks), on the east wall of the upper terrace (transportation of two colossi) and on the north wall of the hypostyle hall of the chapel of Hathor (festival of the new year).
+Three representations of it are also present in the temple of Hatshepsut in Deir el-Bahari: on the south side of the first colonnade (arrival of a pair of obelisks), on the east wall of the upper terrace (transportation of two colossi) and on the north wall of the hypostyle hall of the chapel of Hathor (festival of the new year).

-In all cases, these representations have things in common.
+These representations have things in common

 On the one hand, it represents manifestations of joy, of rejoicing, with a certain note of triumphalism.